-- Buy bed bug mattress covers to prevent bed bugs from transferring to your mattress
+- Buy a bed bug mattress cover to prevent bed bugs from transferring to your mattress

 - If you suspect that there is a high possibility that bed bugs are on your belongings, contact a bed bug specialist for treatment upon arrival at home.

 Can You Sue a Hotel for Bed Bugs?

 People can sue hotels for bed bugs.
 In fact, there are lawyers who specialize in bed bug cases.
 These cases are presented with emphasis on the physical, emotional, and mental stress that bed bugs cause to guests.

 Bed bug bites can be treated with a topical anti-itch cream or antihistamine.

 Hotels have a responsibility to provide a safe and comfortable environment for their guest.
 A case of bed bugs ought to be taken seriously as it can cost thousands of dollars to disinfect a hotel as bed bugs can easily spread and cause a huge breakout.
 Additionally, hotels that have bad stories of bed bugs risk losing clients if stories get in the media.
 The reputation of the hotel can also be severely tarnished.